khdelphine/workflow/README.md

 Describers creates a descriptive record in the DataRefuge CKAN repository for each bag.
 Then they links the record to the bag, and make the record public
 **********************
 ## Partners
 Data Rescue is a broad, grassroots effort with support from numerous local and nationwide networks.
-[DateRefuge](http://www.ppehlab.org/datarefuge/) thanks [EDGI](https://envirodatagov.org/) in particular for their contributions, and to our numerous supporters for their hard work.
-See more of our institutional partners on our [home page](http://www.ppehlab.org/datarefuge#partners).
+Thanks particularly to [EDGI](https://envirodatagov.org/) and [Date Refuge](http://www.ppehlab.org/datarefuge/) for their leadershp, and to our numerous supporters for their hard work.